Written by Aaron R. Winston

-Therefore, if the company does any of the following without your express consent, they have violated the provisions of the TCPA:
+Therefore, if a telemarketer does any of the following, which are prohibited without your express consent, the business that hired them is responsible for violating the provisions of the TCPA:

 - The telemarketers have sent a message or called before 8:00 A.M. or after 9:00 P.M. in your time zone.